PhilT/machines/README.markdown

 * Grab the Minimal CD Image from https://help.ubuntu.com/community/Installation/MinimalCD (I tend to go for x64)
 * For the VM I use VirtualBox.
+  * Create a new VM with the name of machinesvm (used in the rake tasks)
+  * Select Ubuntu or Ubuntu x64 as the OS (depending on your chosen image)
   * Go to Network and set Bridged or Host-only Adapter
   * Go to Storage, select the Empty CD, click the CD icon on the far right and find the image
   * I also turn off the Audio device